qlassalle/ElementsRecorder/README.md

 # Things that I'd like to have on this project
 * CI/CD including
     * Dockerization
-    * automated deployment on GCP
+    * automated deployment on AWS
     * good integration tests with Docker
 * Gradle as a build tool
 * Fancy badges on Github repo